Council Tax pays for the services in your area. Without this, we could not provide essential services or help those in need.

 - The summons is issued by the Magistrates Court, when the application (complaint) is approved and endorsed by the court’s Legal Advisor and the council informed of the outcome.
 The summons may then be printed by the complainant, and this is the normal custom in relation to all summonses.
 It is the responsibility of the person applying for a summons to serve it on the respondent and Rule 99 of the Magistrates Court Rules 1981 sets out how that may be done, which includes by post.
 There is no agreement between the courts and Local Authorities to do this, as it is the legal duty of the Local Authority.
 Therefore, the summons is issued by the court, but printed on their behalf, and posted by the Local Authority.

 - The Magistrates Court, who award Liability Orders publish a list of the names and addresses of those charge payers against whom an order was granted, together with the amount they owe.
 The granting of a Liability Order is a legal process and not an actual document, as such, it cannot be evidenced in the form of a document.
-We produce Liability Order Notices to inform the debtor, but this is not a legal requirement.
+This is supported within Schedule 4 of the Local Government Finance Act 1992 which makes reference to Liability Orders being made.
+The council generates Liability Order Notices to inform the debtor, but this is not a legal requirement.